Inaugural symposium to mark second Nancy Randolph Davis Day

 OSU students each year bear her name.

-The symposium, a presentation of the OSU Black Faculty and Staff Association, is the
+The symposium, presented by the OSU Black Faculty and Staff Association, is the university’s

 “We hope to make the symposium a part of every Nancy Randolph Davis Day at OSU,” Thomas